-The Horner lab is part of the Center for Neuroregeneration at the Houston Methodist Research Institute.
+The Horner lab is part of the Center for Neuroregeneration in the Department of Neurosurgery at the Houston Methodist Research Institute.
 The goal of the lab, led by Dr. Philip J Horner, is to generate therapies for people who suffer from chronic paralysis and neurologic loss due to devastating injury, stroke or degenerative disease.
 The Horner lab uses molecular and systems biology to explore glial cell and neural stem cell function in the damaged nervous system and neuromodulation to drive myelin and axon plasticity.
 Our goal is to apply translational approaches driven by a deep understanding of the mechanisms of neural plasticity to restore motor and sensory function in people with chronic paralysis.

 Scientific Director, Center for Neuroregeneration